 - Quick and easy setup, since Constant Contact will host your website for you.

-- Free SSL certificate is included with all paid plans.
+- A free SSL certificate is included with all paid plans.

-- Free 60 day trial that allows you to try out the service and even build an online store before buying.
+- The free 60-day trial allows you to try out the service and even build an online store before buying.

-- The developer ecosystem is small, so there aren’t as many third-party plugins like WordPress.
+- The developer ecosystem is small, so there aren’t as many third-party plugins as WordPress.